-Still have questions about making a gift in your will to CARE Canada?
+Still have questions about leaving a legacy gift in your will to CARE Canada?
 You’re not alone.
-Below are the answers to some of the most commonly asked questions we receive about charitable bequests.
+Below are the answers to some of the most commonly asked questions we receive about planned giving.

 A residual bequest is made from a percentage of everything you own, less any debts.
 If you know you want to leave a gift in your will to charities close to your heart, but don’t necessarily know what your future finances may look like, this option may work for you.

 A fixed bequest involves making a gift of a specific dollar amount in your will.

 Can I leave a gift in my will and still provide for my family?